koujiangheng/LinqToRedis/README.md

 # LinqToRedis
-This small tool will give you the power to query redis key value data with Linq This project is inspired by UniSpyServer
+This small tool will give you the power to query redis key value data with Linq.<br />
+This project is inspired by UniSpyServer.

 # Usage
 The example is shown below.